MicrosoftDocs/data-api-builder-docs/data-api-builder/tutorial-deploy-container-app.md

 ## Deploy an Azure SQL database with sample data

 First, deploy a new server and database in the Azure SQL service.
-The database will use the **AdventureWorksLT** sample dataset.
+The database uses the **AdventureWorksLT** sample dataset.

 1. Create a new Azure SQL **server** resource using `az sql server create`.